Our Unique Translation Approach

 TWFTW aims to produce natural, accurate and clear translations of the scripture.
 Our teams translate, on average, 10% of the Bible per year.
 While we place more emphasis on conveying the meaning of the original text in a natural everyday style of language, we also want to remain faithful to the original author's literary style of writing, and the impact he wished to create on his readers.
 We endeavour to follow the approach of literary functional equivalence in translation.
 To read more about this approach click here.

 Status of Bible Translation Projects

-Click here to see the Status of our 132 Bible Translation projects and our rate of progress in each of the languages we are working in.
-These 132 languages represent 39 million Bible-less people.
+Click here to see the Status of our 165 Bible Translation projects and our rate of progress in each of the languages we are working in.
+These 165 languages represent 47.5 million Bible-less people.
 We have completed 50 New Testament and 7 Full Bibles.

 The Process of Translation

 Translators usually prepare the first draft translation of a biblical book by hand, which is then entered into a computer.
 The 3 translators then check each others' work in a team (team check).
 An exegete (translation advisor) then checks their work for accuracy.
 The draft then undergoes further checking by a team of trained reviewers, before it is tested in the community for clarity and naturalness.